-In last week’s blog post I laid the foundation for understanding and identifying Upper-crossed patterns in the body.
+In last week’s blog post I laid the foundation for understanding and identifying Upper-crossed patterns (affectionately referred to as UCP moving forward) in the body.

-To review, UCS is observed with a collapse through the chest and ribcage, an increased C-shaped curvature though the upper back and neck, with the upper arm bones rotated inward.
+To review, UCP is observed with a collapse through the chest and ribcage, an increased C-shaped curvature though the upper back and neck, with the upper arm bones rotated inward.

-I also mentioned the one thing you shouldn’t do.
+I also mentioned the one thing most people like to do.